 The idea of Covent Garden as a flower and fruit and vegetable market was immortalized in the 1964 film My Fair Lady, which depicted the poor flower girl Eliza Doolittle in Covent Garden.
 While it wasn’t filmed in London (although the stage version premiered at Covent Garden’s Theatre Royal Drury Lane in 1958!), this clip from the movie is the perfect prelude to a historical and present day romp through Covent Garden.

 Despite the elegant homes, Covent Garden has always been known for two things – the markets and entertainment.
 As early as 1642, the great London chronicler Samuel Pepys described the first Punch and Judy shows in Covent Garden, which were popular through the 18th and 19th centuries.
-In 1663 the Theatre Royal on Drury Lane was founded, and it is impressively the oldest functioning theatre in London.
-The rest is theatre history as more and more important theatres opened and the area became the home of the many actors and performers.
+In 1663 the Theatre Royal on Drury Lane was founded, and it is impressively the oldest functioning theater in London.
+The rest is theater history as more and more important theaters opened and the area became the home of the many actors and performers.

 St. Paul’s Church has watched over all the comings and goings in Covent Garden’s Piazza.
 Designed by Inigo Jones and built in 1632-2, it is known as the actors’ church, and inside you’ll find numerous memorials to actors and writers.
 Step inside and the church offers a peaceful moment away from the energy and excitement of Covent Garden.
 The gardens behind the church are a popular spot to rest and enjoy a bit of natural beauty.